cfpb/sbl-project/features/features.md

   - External Analysts
   - Other regulators

 Where should we store the source of truth for what each of these users can do in the system?
-There are a number of user stories related to FI admins in the SBL data collection backlog board under "Authentication and authorization" column.
+There are a number of user stories related to financial institution admins in the SBL data collection backlog board under "Authentication and authorization" column.
 - [Filing platform roles matrix] (link to internal file)

 <br></br>
 # CFPB shared data filing platform
-The shared data filing platform will be used by filers of small business lending (SBL) and mortgage lending (HMDA) data to centrally manage their account (user profile, financial institution details, login, etc.).
-Once the filer is logged in and set up with an account they will be directed to the SBL or HMDA apps to file their data.
+The shared data filing platform will be used by filers of small business lending (SBL) and mortgage lending (HMDA) data to centrally manage their account (user profile, financial institution details, login through Login,gov, etc.).
+Once the filer is logged in and set up with an account they will be directed to the SBL or HMDA filing apps to file their data.

-### Features
-Includes:
+### Includes:
 - Authentication and authorization
-- User profile completion
-- Financial institution association
+- User profile completion/Financial institution association
 - User profile management
 - Financial institution details